Laws of Australian rules football

 The laws of Australian rules football were first defined by the Melbourne Football Club in 1859 and have been amended over the years as Australian rules football evolved into its modern form.
-The Australasian Football Council (AFC), was formed in 1905 and became responsible for the laws, although individual leagues retained a wide discretion to vary them.
-Following the restructure of the Victorian Football League's competition as a national competition and the League's renaming to be the Australian Football League (AFL), since 1994, the rules for the game have been maintained by the AFL through its Commission and its Competition Committee.
+The Australian Football Council (AFC) was formed in 1905 and became responsible for the laws, although individual leagues retained a wide discretion to vary them.
+Following the restructure of the Victorian Football League (VFL) as a national competition and the League's renaming to be the Australian Football League (AFL), since 1994, the rules for the game have been maintained by the AFL through its Commission and its Competition Committee.

 Australian rules football is a contact sport played between two teams of eighteen players on an oval-shaped field, often a modified cricket ground.
 Points are scored by kicking the oval-shaped ball between goal posts (worth six points) or between behind posts (worth one point).

 During general play, players may position themselves anywhere on the field and use any part of their bodies to move the ball.
 The primary methods are kicking, handballing and running with the ball.
 If a player marks the ball (catches it from a long enough kick), they are awarded possession and allowed a free kick.
 There are rules on how the ball can be handled, including rules against running too far with the ball, throwing the ball and holding the ball.
 Players can tackle using their hands or use their whole body to obstruct opponents.
 Dangerous physical contact (such as pushing an opponent in the back), interference when marking, and deliberately slowing the play are discouraged with free kicks, distance penalties or suspension for a certain number of matches, depending on the seriousness of the infringement.